 There were some local bands to open proceedings each day such as Morning Reign (see what they did there?)
 Indian Headband (hippie alert!), Transatlantic Railroad, Mint Tattoo (can you tattoo mint?) and People.

 Saturday’s meaty part of the show featuring the Youngbloods, Steve Miller Band, Grateful Dead, Big Brother and Jefferson Airplane.
 That is quite some run of bands.
 However, there were some bad vibes going around.
-Hells Angels, as they often were at this time, ‘security’ and as per usual, this involved some breaking of heads.
+Hells Angels, as they often were at this time, were ‘security’ and as per usual, this involved some breaking of heads.
 It didn’t help that the ground was cold and wet after some chilly damp weather, and unpleasant to sit on.
 Then the sun came out and was so hot it fried people.

 Oh and did I mention that half the crowd were out of their mind on industrial strength PCP?
 People were freaking out and getting weird and losing their minds.
 And with nearly 30,000 people there, there was a lot of melons getting bent out of shape, baby.

-As the medical tents got packed out with freaks who had gone to the wrong side of gonzo, the press picked up on the story, gleefully running another 'kids gone wild story about the corrupting nature of all things long-haired and groovy, as opposed to the corrupting nature of fighting a war.
+As the medical tents got packed out with freaks who had gone to the wrong side of gonzo, the press picked up on the story, gleefully running another 'kids gone wild on drugs' story about the corrupting nature of all things long-haired and groovy, as opposed to the corrupting nature of fighting a nice war.
 The City Fathers shook their heads ruefully and promised this would never happen in their sweet little town again.
 Or at least, not for a year, as it turned out.

 There were a couple of reviews of Steve MIller's set saying how tight and hard they were in contrast to the SF bands more typical rambling style.
-So didn't like this and preferred the more Dead-style extemporisations.
+Some didn't like this and preferred the more Dead-style extemporisations.
 I remember Steve saying later in an interview that they were so well rehearsed and all such good players that they really stood out at the time as being professional and a reliably excellent band.